1-877-929-7245

 • Breakfast

-Day 12 - Exploring Rio and visiting the statue of Christ
+DAY12 Exploring Rio and visiting the statue of Christ

-We descend Corcovado on the railway and then visit the Botanical Gardens, where there's time to wander among thousands of varieties of indigenous and exotic plants.
+We descend Corcovado on the railway then visit the Botanical Gardens, where there's time to wander among thousands of varieties of indigenous and exotic plants and soak up the scents and colors.

 Continuing by coach to a local restaurant, we enjoy a typical Brazilian churrascaria-style barbecue lunch.

-The rest of the day is free, and you could take a stroll along the waterfront or relax at a beach café.
+The rest of the day is free to explore, and you could take a stroll along the waterfront or enjoy people watching at a beach café.
 Overnight Rio de Janeiro.

 Includes